 The following section provides a general overview of some of the mental health challenges students on your campus may be living with.
-It is important to understand that mental health challenges are comparable to physical health conditions in many ways: they take many forms, they are distinct from the people who experience them (so we refer to “an individual with schizophrenia” rather than “a schizophrenic”), and they are treatable.
+It is important to understand that mental health challenges are comparable to physical health conditions in many ways: they take many forms, they are distinct from the people who experience them (so we refer to “an individual with schizophrenia” rather than “a schizophrenic”), and there are interventions available.
 The goal of this section is not meant for campus professionals to use as a tool to diagnosis others, but to breakdown misconceptions and provide insight into some of your students possible needs and experiences.
 As always, your role is not as counsellor but as a support.

 Mental health challenges are health problems that affect the way students think about themselves, relate to others, and interact with the world around them.
 They affect their thoughts, feelings, and behaviours.
 Mental health challenges can disrupt a student’s life or create challenges, but with the right supports, a student can get back on a path to recovery and wellness.